oroinc/documentation/user_guide_sales_tools/magento/magento_orders.rst

 The following page opens:

 .. image:: /img/magento_entities/OrderPending.png
-   :alt: General information on the magento orders page
+   :alt: The page of a pending magento order in OroCRM

 Within the page, the following sections are available: